adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 ^^^^^
 You can create an image dataset in tow ways:

-1) give a path the the directory
+1) give a path the directory

 The directory needs to be structured in the following way: dataset-name/split/class/name.
 For example: